 In the PuTTY Configuration, you need to change 2 categories: “Session” (top) and “Serial” (bottom)

-You will need to find the right USB port name of your FTDI cable.
-To find this, right-click on “My Computer”, scroll to “Properties”, click on the “Hardware” tab, click on “Device Manager”, and open “Ports (COM & LPT).”
+You will need to determine which serial line (COM port) is provided by the FTDI cable.
+To find this, right-click on “My Computer”, scroll to “Properties”, click on “Device Manager”, and open “Ports (COM & LPT).”
+The serial line’s name will be something like COM##.

-Select the “Serial” bubble and type in the name of the “USB Serial Port” (typically something like COM##) into the “Serial > Host Name (or IP address)” and “Connection > SSH > Serial > Serial line to connect to” of the PuTTY Configuration.
+In the PuTTY configuration window, select “Serial” as the connection type.

+Enter the serial line’s name (e.g., COM6) under “Serial line”.

+Switch to the “Connection -> Serial” category by clicking “Serial” on the left hand side.

-Also change the “Flow Control” (in “Serial”) to None.
+In this “Connection -> Serial” configuration category, change “Flow Control” to “None”.

 Good work!
 You have set up your FTDI cable.
 Now to actually put it to use…

-Open PuTTY.
+Open PuTTY by clicking the “Open” button.
 What do you see when you point the LED at the photodiode?
 What happens when you play around with the frequency applied to PWM1?

 Try using light from the computer mouse on the receiver.
 What happens in the putty screen?